-For ease of installation, quality of air supply, and a high level of dependability from your Air Locker(s), ARB strongly recommends use of a genuine ARB Air Compressor, however, the Air Locker air system can be operated on any alternate air source that meets each of the following guidelines: Must supply a minimum of 85PSI [586kPa].
-The Air source should have a tank capacity that enables it to actuate the Air Locker(s) in one charge so that no hesitation is experienced when locking one or two differentials.
-HINT: A good way to insure that you have the necessary capacity is to make sure you can engage, disengage, and then reengage your Air Locker(s) without the air source having to regenerate (e.g., without the compressor turning on to refill the tank).
-Must supply clean air, free of rust, dirt, water, or other foreign matter.
-Must match the 1/8" BSP porting of the Air Locker solenoid.
-Mount solenoid within close proximity of the air supply and secure it from the effects of vibration and shock.
-Connect the air supply to the 1/8" BSP inlet port of the solenoid (stamped "1" on the solenoid body) using thread sealant.
+For ease of installation, quality of air supply, and a high level of dependability from your Air Locker(s), ARB strongly recommends use of a genuine ARB Air Compressor, however, the Air Locker air system can be operated on any alternate air source that meets each of the following guidelines:

+☐ The Air actuate source should have a tank capacity that enables it to the Air Locker (s) in one charge so that no hesitation rienced when locking one or two differentials.
+HINT: A good way to insure that you have the necessary capacity is to make sure you can engage, disengage, and then reengage your Air Locker (s) without the air source having to regenerate (e.g., without the compressor turning on to refill the tank). ☐ Must su matter. ipply clean air, free of rust, dirt, water, or other foreign ☐ Must m atch the 1/8" BSP porting of the Air Locker solenoid. from the effect id within close proximity of the air supply and secure it its of vibration and shock. air supply to the 1/8" BSP inlet port of the solenoid on the solenoid body) using thread sealant.